DJSherwood/DJSherwood.github.io/_posts/2024-12-09-Bayesian-and-Linear-Regression-Part-1.markdown

 |:-------   |:------|:--------|:--------|
 | Slope     | 2.06  | 1.815   | 2.306   |
 | Intercept | 1.05  | 0.904   | 1.190   |
-{: style="text-align: center;"}

 # 4. Discussion
-*In the first* example, the OLS model used maximum likelihood to determine the slope and intercept.
+**In the first** example, the OLS model used maximum likelihood to determine the slope and intercept.
 Tests were perfomed, and the relevant statistic was used to create a confidence interval around the parameter.
 A 95% confidence interval states that 95 out of 100 similar intervals will contain the parameter.
 This has been causing confusion for decades.
 The results from Bayesian Linear Regression, however, mean something a bit different.
 What is essentially happening is that a _multitude_ of